-- If you plan to take six credits or more at Columbia, you must complete the Measles, Mumps, and Rubella (MMR) immunization requirement by providing proof of your immunity to Columbia Health.
-New York State public health law requires that students taking six or more credits provide documentation of immunity to measles, mumps, and rubella (MMR) before their ﬁrst term of study.
+- You must complete the Measles, Mumps, and Rubella (MMR) immunization requirement by providing proof of your immunity to Columbia Health.
+New York State public health law requires that students provide documentation of immunity to measles, mumps, and rubella (MMR) before their ﬁrst term of study.
 You must document your immunity regardless of whether you have provided similar documentation to your home institution.

 For additional information on the requirement and how to document your immunity, see the Columbia Health website.